Surf Coast Aquatic and Health Centre

 The design focuses on accessibility, and balancing environmental sustainability and energy efficiency with positive user experience and aesthetics.

-We acknowledge the significant Australian Government contribution of $20 million and the Victorian Government contribution of $13 million to the Aquatic & Health Centre.
-A further $3.5 million grant from the Victorian Government’s ‘Growing Suburbs Fund’ will contribute to the Community Wellbeing Spaces within the facility, and $180,000 from the Victorian Government’s ‘Changing Places’ funding to a facility within the centre.
+The construction cost for stage 1 works is $46.34M (ex GST), with the Surf Coast Shire Council grateful to receive $20M from the Australian Government and $16.68M from the Victorian Government.
+This includes a $3.5 million grant from the Victorian Government’s ‘Growing Suburbs Fund’, and $180,000 from the Victorian Government’s ‘Changing Places’ funding to a facility within the centre.

-Where and when is the centre planned to be built?
+Where is the centre being built?

 The new centre will connect with Wurdi Baierr Stadium in Torquay and become its new primary entry point.